Nitestack/PS-Project-Manager/README.md

 # Project-Manager

-Project manager is a tool that helps you manage your projects by fuzzy finding your project files.
+Project manager is a PowerShell module that helps you manage your projects by fuzzy finding your project files.
 It's using fzf as the fuzzy finder.

 ## 🛠️ Installation